Fastlane (2019): Preliminary matches

 After that, The Boss 'n' Hug Connection (Bayley and Sasha Banks) defended the WWE Women's Tag Team Championship against Nia Jax and Tamina.
-In the climax, Bayley performed a hurricanrana on Jax to retain the titles.
+In the climax, Bayley countered a powerbomb attempt by Jax into a hurricanrana to retain the titles.
 After the match, Jax and Tamina attacked Banks and Bayley.
 Beth Phoenix, who was on commentary, came to their aid, but was attacked by Jax and Tamina.
 Natalya then came out to assist, but was also overpowered by Jax and Tamina.

 Next was the triple threat match for the WWE Championship that Vince McMahon announced earlier.
 After Kevin Owens and WWE Champion Daniel Bryan (accompanied by Rowan) made their entrances, Mustafa Ali was then revealed as the third participant.
-In the end, Bryan performed a running knee on Ali to retain the title.
+In the climax, Ali performed a Tornado DDT on Bryan outside the ring, only for Owens to powerbomb Ali on the apron.
+Rowan prevented Owens from entering the ring and Bryan covered Ali for a nearfall.
+As Ali leapt from the middle rope, Bryan performed a running knee on Ali to retain the title.
 After the match, Rowan performed a chokeslam on Ali.

 In the penultimate match, Becky Lynch faced Charlotte Flair with the stipulation that if Lynch won, she would be added back into the Raw Women's Championship match at WrestleMania 35 to make that match a triple threat match.
 Lynch showed up with crutches and during the match, Flair focused on Lynch's injured knee.
-In the end, as Flair applied the "Figure-Eight Leglock", Raw Women's Champion Ronda Rousey came out and attacked Lynch, thus causing Lynch to win by disqualification.
+Lynch intercepted a Moonsault from Charlotte, who managed to enter the ring at the eight count.
+Lynch applied the Dis-arm-her, but Flair escaped the hold and applied the "Figure-Eight Leglock".
+However, Raw Women's Champion Ronda Rousey came out and attacked Lynch, thus causing Lynch to win by disqualification.
 Due to Lynch winning, she was added to the Raw Women's Championship match at WrestleMania 35.

 In a small filler segment, Elias appeared to sing to the crowd, but was interrupted by Lacey Evans, who walked down the ramp and then exited.
 Randy Orton then surprise attacked the distracted Elias with an "RKO".
 AJ Styles then appeared and performed a "Phenomenal Forearm" on Orton.

 Main event

 In the main event, The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins) faced Baron Corbin, Drew McIntyre, and Bobby Lashley in a six-man tag team match.
-In the end, The Shield performed a triple powerbomb on McIntyre through an announce table and then another triple powerbomb on Corbin for the win.
+Throughout the match, both teams fought all over the arena and executed their respective finishers, but the match continued.
+In the climax, The Shield performed a triple powerbomb on McIntyre through an announce table.
+The Shield then performed their respective finishers on Corbin and then another triple powerbomb on Corbin for the win.
 Afterwards, the three hugged in the ring and did their signature fistbump to end the event.